Airtable/oauth-example/README.md

     # you want for your integration
     SCOPE=data.records:read data.records:write
     ```
-4. Go to https://www.airtable.com/oauth/create and register a new integration.
-Set the redirect URL to http://localhost:4000/airtable-oauth (if you choose a different path or port you will need to edit the code).
 5. within `./.env` (the file you created) fill in your `client_id`, desired `scopes`, and `client_secret` (if applicable).
 6. From the project root directory run ```npm start``` to begin running the service.
 You should see "Example app listening on port 4000" in your console.
 Note that if you change the values in `./env` you'll need to restart this process, any other changes to the code should be hot-reloaded when saving.